blueoceandevops/spring-rabbit-filter/README.md

 #### Alternate Exchange
 Alternate Exchange is a RabbitMQ concept.
 It's an internal exchange that, when associated with another exchange (our Header Exchange) receives all the messages the first couldn't route.

-So if we associate a different queue to the _Alternate Exchange_, the final goal is achieved: The messages are segregated into two queues depending on the informed header information on every message published.
+So if we associate a different queue to the _Alternate Exchange_, the final goal is achieved: The messages are segregated into two queues depending on the informed header data on every message published.

 That's the final RabbitMQ diagram representing the whole solution: